 - Can I visit the space?
 Do you have open makerspace hours?

 We don’t schedule official public tours, but we can occasionally accommodate interested visitors pending our youth programming schedule.
-Our Annual Gala and Make-A-Thon in November, our Holiday Gift Sale in December, and our Garage Sale in April are all great opportunities to visit our space when we are open to the public.
+Our Holiday Gift Sale in December, and our Garage Sale in April are all great opportunities to visit our space when we are open to the public.
 We also host groups such as schools, organizations, or professional development cohorts for visits with specific purposes.

 - Can I volunteer at Girls Garage?

 Girls Garage does not usually have volunteers in our youth workshops due to the safety and safeguarding of our girls; we instead have consistent trained staff and instructors.
 We do occasionally seek volunteers for things like events, organization, and marketing.
 If you’re interested in these opportunities, you can fill out our volunteer questionnaire.

 - Are you hiring?